The 4 seasons of viniculture

 As it was started in spring, mowing and mulching, as well as vine care, are also practiced throughout the whole summer.

 During mulching, the grass is cut off and remains in the vineyard to cover the ground.
 This ecological method serves to protect the soil and to supply the soil with nutrients.
 The soil in the vineyard is exposed to many external influences such as wind, dryness, etc. Therefore, it is useful to build up a protective layer, the so-called “mulch”.
 This principle is copied from nature.
 In the nature, there is practically no naked earth: usually, leaves, broken branches, plants or a humus layer naturally cover the soil.
 Correctly mulched, the soil remains damp, the wind cannot dry out the soil and water does not evaporate easily.
 In turn, rain is absorbed by the earth and does not wash it away.
-The protective layer also prevents weed growth.
 Useful natural supporters, such as worms, bacteria and microorganisms break up the soil under the mulch layer and decompose the organic layer of the grass clippings.
 By this way, nutrients are added to the soil and the humus layer grows.

 Below the vines, the grass is removed mechanically.
 In the steepest of our vineyards, the grass between the rows of vines and below the vines is going to be mowed by hand and by using a scythe.
 This is performed under an enormous physical effort.